abordiuh/life-sim-genetic-algorithm/README.md

 2. Move,            where energy each game move: -1
 3. Eat Resources,   where energy each move: +1

+All the actions has direction.
+Bots, on each move will get the environment copy of the area 3x3 with the bot itself in the middle.
+Action direction is a number from 0 to 7 starting from top left cell and going clockwise by side cells, skipping the middle bot's cell.

-In future I planned to add next actions:
+**In future I am planning to add next actions:**
 4. Eat another bot, where energy each move: +1
 5. Pass resource,
 6. Reproduce

-All the actions has direction.
-Bots, on each move will get the environment copy of the area 3x3 with the bot itself in the middle.
-Action direction is a number from 0 to 7 starting from top left cell and going clockwise by side cells, skipping the middle bot's cell.
+**Notes**
+There is a code for genetic algorithm, although I didn't used it yet for bots and their replication.